 Staged car accidents are more common than you may think in San Diego and Southern California.
 These crashes are a type of insurance fraud.
-If you are a victim of a staged crash, you need to know what to do to protect yourself from a bogus claim being filed against you and protect your right to compensation for any injuries and property damages you suffered.
+If you are a victim of a staged crash, you need to know what to do to protect yourself from a bogus claim being filed against you.
+A San Diego car accident lawyer can help you protect your right to compensation for any injuries and property damages you may have suffered.

 Types of Staged Auto Crashes

 A staged car collision is one where one or more motorists intentionally cause the wreck in order to file a claim with the real victim’s insurance company.
 They make it appear that the innocent mark was the negligent driver.

 It is important to understand the types of staged car accidents so you know if you are in one.
 The common techniques scammers use include:

 In a T-bone staged accident, a driver would wait for another vehicle to pass at an intersection, and then they would accelerate and hit the side of the victim’s car.
 There is usually a witness involved in the scam who would claim that the innocent motorist ran a red light or stop sign.

 In this type of collision, two scammers would be involved.
 One would pull in front of the mark’s vehicle and would squat to allow the second criminal to pull in front of them quickly.
 The first driver slams on their brakes and forces the intended victim to cause a rear-end collision.